Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 1. User's Journey starts at the homepage.
 1. They are presented with a picture hat hints at what the site it’s about.
-1. In the middle they can find phrase that symbolizes art
 1. On the bottom they can see and “About” description

 ### Design